rockslicestudio/awesome-ai-tools/README.md

 - [TorToiSe](https://github.com/neonbjb/tortoise-tts) - A multi-voice text-to-speech system trained with an emphasis on quality. #opensource
 - [Bark](https://github.com/suno-ai/bark) - A transformer-based text-to-audio model. #opensource
 - [CustomPod.io](https://custompod.io) - Generate daily news podcasts only on the topics you care about.
+- [EKHOS AI](https://ekhos.ai) - An AI speech-to-text software with powerful proofreading features.
+Transcribe audio or video files with real-time recording and transcription.

 ### Music